 Buttery, flaky puff pastry wrapped around an irresistibly caramelly apple filling, an Apple Turnover is a like an apple pie you can hold in your hand!
 This classic treat is fun and easy to make, and you can enjoy it for breakfast or dessert.

-Why You’ll Love This Old Fashioned Apple Turnover Recipe
+Why You’ll Love This Apple Turnover with Puff Pastry

 - Puff Pastry Keeps It Easy.
-Frozen store-bought puff pastry dough makes for easy hand pies.
-If you want to make a 100% apple turnover from scratch, you can use Whole Wheat Pie Crust Dough, but the dough texture will be less airy and flaky.
-I love storebought puff pastry here!
+Frozen store-bought puff pastry dough makes for simple old-fashioned turnovers.
+If you want to make the recipe completely from scratch, you can use Whole Wheat Pie Crust Dough and make easy hand pies instead.

 - Turnovers Are Great for Breakfast or Dessert.
 There can be a fine line (or no line) between breakfast and dessert.
-I think these turnovers can really go either way.
-Apples at breakfast time are just delightful (think Apple Coffee Cake), and apples for dessert are a stellar treat (Fresh Apple Cake).
-Simply put, an apple turnover with puff pastry is ready to be enjoyed whenever your craving strikes!
+Turnovers can go either way.
+Apples at breakfast are just delightful (think Apple Coffee Cake), and apples for dessert are a stellar treat (Fresh Apple Cake).
+Enjoy whenever your craving strikes!

 - Apples.
 Tart apples like Granny Smith work best, but other sweet-crisp apples such as Gala apples or Honeycrisp work too.
 Or, try a mix!